janfb/rl_miniproject/README.md

 This is the readme for the MHBF reinforcement learning miniproject.
+Read the code, man!